tarantool/doc/doc/1.7/book/box/box_schema.rst

     Create a :ref:`space <index-box_space>`.

-    :param string space-name: name of space, which should conform to the :ref:`rules for object names <app_server-names>`
+    :param string space-name: name of space, which should not be a number and should not contain special characters
     :param table options: see "Options for box.schema.space.create" chart, below

     :return: space object